KR1470R/google-meet-visitor/README.md

 5. [FAQ][5]
     1) [How to get path for USER_DATA_DIR?][5.1]
     2) [Why does webdriver of visitor use minimized option instead of headless?][5.2]
+    3) [How to fix "Failed to start: unknown error: Chrome failed to start: exited normally."?][5.3]
 6. [Contribution][6]
 7. [License][7]

 # What it does
-The main purpose of the google-meet-visitor is just to visit calls in google meet.
-The main feature is that you can record calls.
+The main purpose of the google-meet-visitor is just to visit calls in google meet.\
+The main feature is that you can record calls.\
 It will automate all the user actions, i.e join a call, mute the browser micro and cam, submit that you are in the call, etc.

 # Demo
 ### Here's example video recorded by google-meet-visitor for 1-minute call.
 Audio is also supported.